Accessibility statement for the local authority portal

 AbilityNet has advice on making your device easier to use if you have a disability.

-This website is fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard.
+This service is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.

 Reporting accessibility problems with this service